 This course is designed to equip students to learn statistical tools for analyzing real life data, related to economics in particular and social sciences in general.
 It will equip students both with theoretical knowledge as well as the know-how of how to implement theory through software applications like STATA.
 The main thrust of the course will be on cross-section data analysis.
 The course will also serve as a pre-requisite for Econometrics 2.

 Quantitative Methods in Economics:

 This course will focus on developing the mathematical tools that are used extensively in Microeconomics, Macroeconomics, and Econometrics.
 The course will cover the basics of real analysis, optimization, dynamic programming, and linear algebra.

-The following is a tentative list of Second Year (Elective) Courses.
+The following is a tentative list of Elective Courses.